karthik252/BTP-BTS/README.md

-To execute the code follow the below instructions

-Moduled Needed
-	-
-	-
-	-
-	-

-Order of execution
+Third Party modules required
+	*Tensorflow 2.4
+	*numpy
+	*nibabel
+	*PIL
+	*Antspyx
+	*shutil
+	*matplotlib
+	*SimpleITK
+	*intensity_normalization

+Download the BRATS Dataset from https://sites.google.com/site/braintumorsegmentation/home/brats2015

+Executions
-	1. Run following only if Dataset is not available in NII format python3 mhatonii.py
+Run following only if Dataset is not available in NII format
+> python3 mhatonii.py
+Do Preprocessing on the Data
-	2.	python3 Preprocessing.py
+> python3 PreProcessing.py
-	3.

-Notes till now

-	preprocessing is only being done for train  till now remove some print functions in getData()
-	also getData() has to be adjusted for 2015 dataset getData() code is really naive change it
+Configure the variables in main.py as required
+>python3 main.py